webmarketingroi/optimizely-php/README.md

 ## Usage

 First, you need to create an instance of `OptimizelyApiClient` class.
-You do that with the following lines of code:
+You can do that using the following lines of code:

 ```php
 <?php